Why is M1 Chip on Apple so critical?

 Apple regularly updates XProtect to keep your computer safe from cyber attacks.
 And since XProtect is written into the operating system, it will not hamper computer speed.

 It is also important not to download suspicious files or install apps from unreliable sources.
-That is because cybercriminals will often try to lure Mac users into installing apps.
+That is because cybercriminals will often try to lure Mac users into installing apps for devices like an Apple watch.
 Also, lure them into opening emails or links that can trigger the installation of malware.

-The launch of the M1 Macs signals Apple’s transition from Intel chips to in-house Apple Silicon chips.
-What makes the M1 chip different from Intel chips is that it integrates the functions of multiple processor components.
+The launch of the M1 Macs signals Apple’s transition from chips from Intel to in-house Silicon chips by Apple.
+What makes the M1 chip different from other chips is that it integrates the functions of multiple processor components.
 This includes it being for enhanced speed, performance, and efficiency.

 It also has built-in security features that help protect M1 Macs from viruses and malware.
 These built-in features include XProtect, which prevents Mac users from installing suspicious apps.